 How to Get Kids on a Sleeping Schedule Before the School Year Starts

-Sliding into a back-to-school routine is crucial for the overall health of your family, not to mention your sanity as a parent.
+Sliding into a back-to-school routine is crucial for the overall health of your family.
 Make the transition from summer to school smoother with these sleep tips.

 Introduce a back-to-school sleep schedule gradually